 3. Testing of the Redacted Network Operations Model by Market Participants and Network Operations Model by TSPs is complete and ERCOT begins the Energy Management System (EMS) testing prior to placing the new model into the production environment.

 4. Updates include changes starting at this date and ending within the same month.
 The schedule for Operations Model load dates will be published by ERCOT on the ERCOT website.
+This includes all other Network Operations Model modeling submissions and the production load dates for operational model loads.

+5. Changes in the production load dates can be delayed or moved when operating conditions, system application issues, or legal requirements will not allow for disruptions.
+In such cases ERCOT shall issue a Market Notice to inform Market Participants of changes to production load schedules.